ATTN: WHOLESALE WILL NOT BE SHIPPED WITHOUT YOUR TAX ID NUMBER IN ORDER NOTES

-Wholesale orders will be tax free as long a your Tax ID number is included with your order.
+Wholesale orders will be tax-free as long as your Tax ID number is included with your order.

 Note: ITEMS WILL NOT BE SHIPPED WITHOUT YOUR TAX ID NUMBER.

 We hope you and your shop/customers love this deck and thank you for supporting this magic!